 Why can you catch some diseases again?Seasonal influenza viruses evolve continuously, which means that people can get infected multiple times throughout their lives.
 So is there a point in the flu vaccine?

 Flu is not just a bad case of the common cold – as well as cold-like symptoms it includes muscle aches, fever and headaches and can kill, especially amongst the old, young, or immune-compromised.
 Every now and then, flu pandemics arrive, when an unrecognised strand suddenly infects large numbers of people (some severely and some more mildly, although we don’t know why).
 The vaccine is mainly aimed at preventing huge numbers of deaths in these pandemics, and guards against new strands such as zoonotic avian or swine flus.

 100% vaccination is not always 100% effective where disease is harboured by species other than humans.
-Several very nasty diseases that devastate human populations do their mutating and spreading in plant and animal hosts, only moving across when we come into contact with them.
+Several very nasty diseases that devastate human populations do their mutating and spreading in plant and animal hosts (such as badgers), only moving across when we come into contact with them.
 By the time we do, they no longer look like the versions we developed vaccinations against, and so keep rearing their ugly heads.
 These diseases are called zoonoses, and include tuberculosis, yellow fever and Ebola.
 It’s simply too hard to capture and vaccinate enough animal reservoirs, and so at present we don’t know how to eliminate these diseases.

 Humans can also be carriers of some diseases, they're not affected themselves and so spread it about; such as typhoid, where only 2-5% of people see symptoms; or tuberculosis, where experts think a third of the world’s population is harbouring the latent virus.